 Te Araroa (161km from Opotiki, 174km from Gisborne) is the next stop and you can fill up with petrol and diesel, pick up supplies from the Four Square and have something to eat at Kai Kart Cafe & Takeaways (not a kart but a cafe with an outdoor area).
 Nearby is a children's playground, possibly the only playground in NZ with the sign below.

-On the beach front is reputedly the largest pohutukawa tree in the world, we're yet to see it flowering.
+On the beach front is reputedly New Zealand's largest pohutukawa tree, we're yet to see it flowering.
 Around a 22km drive on mainly unsealed road will get you to the East Cape Lighthouse.
 We climbed the 700 or so steps to the lighthouse a few years back, it's worth the walk.
 I doubt we'll ever get there to see the sun rise, maybe you will.

 Next stop Waihau Bay (107km from Opotiki and 227km from Gisborne).
 Waihau Bay was one of the busiest settlements on our most recent trip around East Cape and The Waihau Bay Lodge was packed with diners.
 There's a general store that sells petrol, Waihau Bay Holiday Park, Motel & Cafe and a few other accommodation options, the settlement is one of the more affluent areas on the East Cape.
 If some of the surroundings look familiar it is because the movie Boy was filmed in the area.